Ninitharam/Wine-Quality-Prediction/README.md

    - The k-Nearest Neighbors (kNN) classifier is trained on the combined feature set.
    - Hyperparameter tuning is performed to optimize the model.

-5. *Evaluation*: Model performance is evaluated using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
-Visualizations like ROC curves are generated to illustrate performance.
+5. *Evaluation*: Model performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Various visualizations are created to illustrate and compare the model's performance.

 ## Results